-Four DWC members to receive awards at the DCC Annual Dinner, March 7
+Four DWC members received awards at the DCC Annual Dinner, March 7

-At the Democratic Central Committee, four DWC members were voted to receive awards at the annual dinner March 7.
-Amanda Robinson and Coco Rainer-Walter will share the Democrat of the Year Award.
+Four DWC members received awards at the annual dinner at the Dream Inn on March 7.
+Amanda Robinson and Coco Rainer-Walter shared the Democrat of the Year Award.
 Together, they revitalized the Crossen North County Democratic Club when it languished after Shirlee and David moved to Santa Cruz.
 The new club is named for John and Delores Crossen in remembrance of two former Democrats of the Year.
 Amanda currently serves as Recording Secretary for the club.
 In addition, she has served as campaign coordinator for Eric Hammer, Assembly member Mark Stone, and newly elected Santa Cruz County Sheriff Jim Hart.

 Coco currently serves as President of the CNCDC.
 Both Coco and Amanda have great energy and the new club is thriving.
 Amanda serves on the executive board of the Democratic Central Committee.
 Previously she was the DCC secretary.
 She is a delegate to the State Democratic Central Committee.
 Coco also serves on the DCC executive board and currently serves as events chair for the DCC.
 Coco is known for her warm, friendly and upbeat personality that encourages participation.

 Amanda and Coco

 Lois Muhly and Shirlee Byrd, together with their husbands, Bert Muhly and David Byrd, received a Lifetime Achievement Award for their many years of service to the Democratic Party.
 Shirlee and Lois both served on the DWC board for many years.
 Shirlee served as Recording Secretary for many years, and she graciously opened her lovely home for board meetings.
 In addition, David and Shirlee were founding members of the North County Democratic Club and worked many years to establish the club in the San Lorenzo Valley.